 Often camera brands design their products to only work with a specific lens mount, flashes, or other great digital camera accessories.
 And similar to the camera body, the cost of those accessories can add up over time, making professional photographers and avid hobbyists loathe to jump to a new camera brand.

 Buying a prosumer or professional camera represents a serious investment.
 And even though Sony supports third-party lens compatibility, that doesn’t mean that if you switch to a new brand, the new camera will be compatible.
+It’s important to consider the wide range of prime lenses available in your chosen brand that will fit your needs as a video content creator.
+Plus, if you want to learn about what is digital image stabilization on Sony cameras, we have a guide to help you.

 Features such as interchangeable lens support, the same high-quality image sensors used in competitor cameras, and a lower learning curve also make them an attractive option for beginners.
 And the fact that Sony is currently the leader in full-frame cameras, too, makes them a valid choice for casual camera fans, hobbyists, and professional photographers alike.

 Cameras aren’t a product category with a lifespan that can be measured in months or years.
 And suggested ranges can differ between DSLR and mirrorless digital cameras.
 Traditionally, camera longevity is dictated by what’s known as shutter actuations — or the total number of pictures you can shoot when a mechanical shutter is activated.
 This figure tends to matter more for DSLR cameras that rely on a mechanical shutter as opposed to mirrorless cameras that also include a digital shutter.
+Although, if you find your camera is behaving strangely, you’ll want to check and make sure you know how to fix bent pins for an SD card in a digital camera.

 Still, the figure can vary widely across brands and even camera models.
 In some cases, that number can be as low as 50,000 or more than 350,000.
 Of course, shutter actuation is a guide rather than a hard figure.
 In some cases, your camera can last far beyond that number.